najoungkim/najoungkim.github.io/students.md

 Thanks for your interest in working with me!
 I am broadly recruiting PhD students through Linguistics, Computer Science and the Center for Data Science.
 If you mention my name in the application in any of these departments, I will read your application.

 The Linguistics department will be a better fit for you if you are interested in scientific questions about language and/or broader Cognitive Science.
-If you are primarily interested in NLP, I recommend applying to Computer Science or the Center for Data Science, depending on your curricular interests and maybe fit with other faculty in the respective departments.
+If you are primarily interested in AI, I recommend applying to Computer Science (CS) or the Center for Data Science (CDS), depending on your curricular interests and maybe fit with other faculty in the respective departments.

+I will also be recruiting through CS & CDS, but I am primarily interested in students who either have secondary interests in CogSci/Linguistics or students whose primary interests are in model evaluation.
+I typically do not work with students whose interests are machine learning/artificial intelligence more generally.

 Application links: